 Small business valuation multiples explained.

-In trying to value a small business, are you confused about which earnings valuation multiple to use?
+In the confusing area of small business valuations, are you confused about which earnings valuation multiple to use?
 There are at least six earnings computations, including:

 - SDE – Seller’s Discretionary Earnings